saiimmani/BillingSystem/README.md

 1.User-friendly Interface:<br>
 The application is built with a graphical user interface (GUI) using Tkinter, making it easy to navigate and use. <br> 2.Customizable Billing:<br>
-You can add various products from different categories such as snacks, groceries, and beauty & hygiene products.
+You can add various products from different categories such as snacks, groceries, and beauty & hygiene products.<br> 3.Automatic Calculation:<br>
-3.Automatic Calculation:<br>
 The system automatically calculates the total bill amount, including taxes, based on the quantities and prices of selected items.<br>
 4.Customer Details:<br>